diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 In this output, the primary contigs are contained in `curated.fasta.gz` and the purged haplotigs are contained in `curated.haplotigs.fasta.gz`.

+Before and after Pure_dups is important to run Busco!

 ## 2. Scaff10x Workflow

 The Scaff10x workflow performs two rounds of scaffolding with Scaff10x using the 10X Genomics raw reads.
 Copy the